smuth4/shush/shush.md

 `shush` runs a command and optionally reports on it's status by email.
 By default, `shush` will not relay any script output to stdout or stderr, as everything is meant to be reported by email.
 Because interrupting `shush` ignores the following signals: SIGHUP, SIGINT, SIGQUIT, SIGTERM.
 Such signals should be sent to the running command, rather than `shush`.
 If you need to kill `shush`, SIGKILL may be used, but only with the knowledge that it should be an action of last resort.

-Configuration is managed from a directory (*$HOME/.shush/* by default).
-For a command to be run using, it must have a configuration file with a unique name, as well as two optional files, suffixed with .stdout and .stderr respectively, in the configuration directory.
+Configuration is managed from a directory (`$HOME/.shush/` by default).
+For a command to be run using `shush`, it must have a configuration file with a unique name, as well as two optional files, suffixed with .stdout and .stderr respectively, in the configuration directory.
 The contents of these files are described in the Configuration section.

 When the -C option is specified, `shush` will load the configuration file and send any emails, but will not run the commands.
 Two files can be specified, which will be fed into `shush` to produce any necessary reports.
 This can be useful for both checking configartion syntax and testing the report output.
-Additionally, if `shush` failed to properly terminate while running a command, the stdout and stderr will left in the /tmp/ directory, allowing you to manually produce reports for the interrupted run.
+Additionally, if `shush` failed to properly terminate while running a command, the stdout and stderr will left in the `$TMPDIR` directory (usually `/tmp/`), allowing you to manually produce reports for the interrupted run.

 `shush` is also able to manage `crontab`(5) entries via the configuration files.
 It will scan all files in the configuration directory for the schedule option, and will update the user's `crontab`(5) accordingly.